sunflowerdeath/broccoli-bem/docs/intro.md

 You can use more than one level at the same time.

-Blocks, elements and modifiers on levels have implementations in different technologies &mdash; files named according to BEM-naming with technology suffix.
+Blocks, elements and modifiers on levels have implementations in different technologies &mdash; files named according to BEM-naming with suffix of technology.

 For example: `button.js, button_color_red.png, button__icon.ie8.css, dropdown__menu.css`